 - Wait for the MacBook Pro to turn on.

 This doesn’t always work, but it is the fastest way to fix a MacBook not turning on.
-It works for small hiccups that happen on macOS when the notebook won’t turn on after being put to sleep or being left in a bag overnight.
+It works for small hiccups that happen on macOS when the device won’t turn on after being put to sleep or being left in a bag overnight.

 The first thing you need to do is make sure that your MacBook Pro isn’t turning on.
 It may look like this is the problem, but it could also be a display issue or a charging issue.

-When you press the power button do you observe any of the following;
+When you press the power button, do you observe any of the following: